-The specific cultural background of elderly people with a migration background does not appear to determine their care wishes and needs.
+The specific cultural background of older people with a migration background does not appear to determine their care wishes and needs.
 The mutual diversity is great, which means that wishes and needs are very personal and partly depend on where and how someone has lived.
-Migrant elderly also experience problems with obtaining formal basic care and its quality.
+Older people with a migration background also experience problems with obtaining formal basic care and its quality.
 Nina Conkova (Leyden Academy on Vitality and Ageing) and Marina Jonkers (Knowledge Center for Healthcare Innovation, Rotterdam University of Applied Sciences) were interviewed on this matter by Movisie, a Dutch knowledge institute for a coherent approach to social issues.

 Every person is different